MichalOpoka/ecfr/cfr/title-10-Energy/chapter-I-Nuclear-Regulatory-Commission/part-171-Annual-Fees-Reactor-Licenses-Fuel-Cycle-Licenses-Materials-Licenses-Including-Holders-Certificates-Compliance-Registrations-Quality-Assurance-Program-Approvals-Government-Agencies-Licensed-NRC/section-171.17.md

 ##### § 171.17 Proration. #####

-Link to an amendment published at 83 FR 29657, June 25, 2018.

 Annual fees will be prorated for NRC licensees as follows:

 (a) Reactors, 10 CFR part 72 licensees who do not hold 10 CFR part 50 licenses, and materials licenses with annual fees of $100,000 or greater for a single fee category.
+The NRC will base the proration of annual fees for terminated and downgraded licensees on the fee rule in effect at the time the action is official.
+The NRC will base the determinations on the proration requirements under paragraphs (a)(2) and (3) of this section.

 (1) *New licenses.* The annual fees for new licenses for power reactors, non-power reactors, 10 CFR part 72 licensees who do not hold a 10 CFR part 50 license, and materials licenses with annual fees of $100,000 or greater for a single fee category for the current FY, that are subject to fees under this part and are granted a license to operate on or after October 1 of a FY, are prorated on the basis of the number of days remaining in the FY.
 Thereafter, the full annual fee is due and payable each subsequent FY.